Bicentennial Lectureship

 The IOL has a longstanding history and tradition of thought leadership.
 From its founding over 200 years ago to today, the IOL has been at the forefront of approaching healthcare in a dignified and humanistic way.

-As part of the 200th anniversary, we are building upon past tradition and launching a new annual initiative described as the Bicentennial Lectureship.
+As part of the 200th anniversary, we built upon past tradition and launched this new annual initiative described as the Bicentennial Lectureship

-The bicentennial lectureship will be awarded to an outstanding individual in the early stages of their professional journey, working in mental health services as a registered health professional.
+The bicentennial lectureship is awarded to an outstanding individual in the early stages of their professional journey, working in mental health services as a registered health professional.

 We are seeking individuals who have demonstrated an impact through their work in innovation, advocacy, and patient-centered care.
 Nominations will require a CV and letter of nomination.
 Primary criteria will include: (1) Emerging thought leadership (influence, impact, and inspiration; (2) Role model for others; (3) Innovation in mental health service design and delivery.
 The process for the Bicentennial Lectureship will parallel the Burlingame award and be vetted through the Burlingame Award committee.
 A call for nominations is distributed in the fall of each year with a planned lecture taking place in the spring.